Vonng/pigsty/docs/PARAM.md

 You can set a default DNSMASQ server on infra nodes to serve DNS inquiry.

-All records on infra nodes's  `/etc/hosts.d/*` will be resolved.
+All records on infra node's  `/etc/hosts.d/*` will be resolved.

 You have to add `nameserver {{ admin_ip }}` to your `/etc/resolv` to use this dns server